reticulatedpines/magiclantern_simplified/platform/R6.150/readme.md

 target minimal/hello-world

-Does compile but gives black screen, and camera is freezing, **must remove the battery.**
+Does compile and blinks sdcard.
+Nice, expensive and decorative for your next christmas

 progress or crash here: https://discord.com/channels/671072748985909258/761652283724922880